 groups: Object of class "list" defing the group (model) structure of the data (see the baySeq package).

-annotation: Object of class "data. frame" giving any additional annotation information for each locus.
+annotation: Object of class "data.frame" giving any additional annotation information for each locus.

-priorType: Object of class "character" describing the type of prior information available in slot priors.
+priors: Object of class "list" defing the prior parameter information.
+Calculated by the baySeq package.